Questions & Answers

 Planting a tree in a location with frequent sitting water will kill a tree.
 Trees must have well aerated soil which is amended with a lighter organic mix to improve water drainage, but also to allow oxygen into the soil for better root development.

-Wet the empty hole first, before planting the tree.
+Wet the hole with the amended soil first, before planting the tree.
 Remove (cut off) the tree bag, and keep the tree rootball well watered before placing the tree in the hole.
 By doing this you are placing a moist rootball… into moist soil to lessen the planting shock.
 Taller trees over 6′ will need staking with (3) 5′ strong wood stakes to prevent from blowing over in high winds.

 Adding 2″ – 3″ layer of mulch above the soil in a 36″ circle (or larger) around the tree trunk above the rootball helps retain soil/root moisture and keeps the hot sun or wind from drying out the soil.
 Be sure to not pile mulch up around the tree trunk.

 Watering a newly planted tree is critical to the tree’s survival.
-We recommend watering a 2′ radius (4′ circumference) with a hose around the tree as needed every other day for the first 45 – 60 days.
+We recommend watering the ground in a 2′ radius (4′ circumference) with a hose around the tree as needed every other day for the first two months.
 Depending on the time of year and weather, each tree should take 1-2 minutes of a medium ‘shower spray’ (not jet spray) directly to the soil around a 4′ circumference base of the tree.

-Remember, the tree rootball has many hundreds of tender feeder roots in a well drained organic mix, so it will absorb the water quickly on hot or windy days, but it also drains quickly and must be replenished regularly.
+Remember, the tree rootball has many hundreds of tender feeder roots in a well drained organic mix, so it will absorb the water quickly on hot or windy days, but it also drains quickly and must be regularly replenished.

 What are air root-pruned trees?